MicrosoftDocs/iis-docs/iis/troubleshoot/aspnet-issues/troubleshooting-invalid-viewstate-issues.md

 ---
-title: "Troubleshooting Invalid viewstate issues | Microsoft Docs"
+title: "Troubleshooting Invalid viewstate issues"
 author: apurvajo
 description: "NA This material is provided for informational purposes only.
 Microsoft makes no warranties, express or implied.
-Overview View state is a feature in ASP.NET..." ms.author: iiscontent
+Overview View state is a feature in ASP.NET..." ms.date: 04/09/2012 ms.assetid: 47e92ace-e368-4af1-b1ed-0a474172a160 msc.legacyurl: /learn/troubleshoot/aspnet-issues/troubleshooting-invalid-viewstate-issues msc.type: authoredcontent
-manager: soshir
-ms.date: 04/09/2012
-ms.topic: article
-ms.assetid: 47e92ace-e368-4af1-b1ed-0a474172a160
-ms.technology: iis-troubleshoot
-ms.prod: iis
-msc.legacyurl: /learn/troubleshoot/aspnet-issues/troubleshooting-invalid-viewstate-issues
-msc.type: authoredcontent
 ---